rish987/trackswitch-manuform/README.md

 ![alignment](images/alignment.png)
 -->

-Now, select the support blocker model, go to "Per Model Settings" and select "Don't support overlaps".
+Now, select the support blocker model, go to "Per Model Settings" and click "Don't support overlaps".
 Then, select all (ctrl-A), right-click and select "Group Models" so that everything will move together as you do the final orientations.

 #### Orientation

-When orienting the switch plate, make sure to rotate it so there aren't any sharp corners that will be printed as single points in a layer -- that is, all corners should be printed as part of a straight line of filament.
+When orienting the switch plate, make sure to rotate it so there aren't any sharp corners that will be printed as single points in a layer -- that is, all corners should be printed as part of a line of filament.
 Double-check in the layers preview after slicing that this is really the case!
 Accommodating this requirement will likely result in some additional support material, but this is well-worth it to prevent failed corners, or, in the worst case, a failed print.